 When you launch your first session, Blackboard Collaborate uses the default system speaker device.
 If sound is not being transmitted by your speaker, change the device.

-If you are on a Windows or Linux system, you can change your speaker in the Edit menu.
+If you are on a Windows system, you can change your speaker in the Edit menu.

 Mac OS X